KoryNunn/kgo/README.md

 ## Errors

-there is an implicit taskName, `*error`, that will resolve a task that depends on if, even if it has other unresolved dependencies.
+there is an implicit taskName, `*error`, that will resolve any task that depends on it, even if it has other unresolved dependencies.

 ``` javascript
 kgo